Adam's Bridge: Transport corridor

-During periods of lowered sea level over the last 100,000 years, Adam's Bridge has provided an intermittent land connection between India and Sri Lanka.
-According to famous ornithologists Sidney Dillon Ripley and Bruce Beehler, this supports the vicariance model for speciation in some birds of the Indian Subcontinent.

-Due to shallow waters, Adam's Bridge presents a formidable hindrance to navigation through the Palk Strait.
+In the vicinity of Adam's Bridge/Rama Setu, the water is typically only 1–3 m deep.
+Due to the shallow waters, Adam's Bridge presents a formidable hindrance to navigation through the Palk Strait.
 Though trade across the India–Sri Lanka divide has been active since at least the first millennium BC, it was limited to small boats and dinghies.
 Larger ocean-going vessels from the west have had to navigate around Sri Lanka to reach India's eastern coast.
 Eminent British geographer Major James Rennell, who surveyed the region as a young officer in the late 18th century, suggested that a "navigable passage could be maintained by dredging the strait of Ramisseram [sic]".
 However, little notice was given to his proposal, perhaps because it came from "so young and unknown an officer", and the idea was only revived 60 years later.

 In 1823, Sir Arthur Cotton (then an ensign) was assigned to survey the Pamban channel, which separates the Indian mainland from the island of Rameswaram and forms the first link of Adam's Bridge.
 Geological evidence indicates that a land connection bridged this in the past, and some Ramanathaswamy Temple records suggest that violent storms broke the link in 1480.
 Cotton suggested that the channel could be dredged to enable passage of ships, but nothing was done until 1828, when Major Sim directed the blasting and removal of some rocks.

 A more detailed marine survey of Adam's Bridge was undertaken in 1837 by lieutenants F. T. Powell, Ethersey, Grieve, and Christopher, along with draughtsman Felix Jones, and operations to dredge the channel were recommenced the next year.
 However, these and subsequent efforts in the 19th century did not succeed in keeping the passage navigable for any vessels except those with a light draft.

-Sethusamudram shipping canal project
+Sethusamudram Shipping Canal Project

-The Government of India constituted nine committees before independence, and five committees since then, to suggest alignments for a Sethusamudram canal project.
+The government of India constituted nine committees before independence, and five committees since then, to suggest alignments for a Sethusamudram canal project.
 Most of them suggested land-based passages across Rameswaram island, and none recommended alignment across Adam's Bridge.
 The Sethusamudram project committee in 1956 also strongly recommended to the Union government to use land passages instead of cutting Adam's Bridge because of the several advantages of land passage.